 The Department of Art & Culture, History, and Antiquity has over 90 academic staff, including 20 PhD candidates.
 The staff provide teaching and carry out research from a disciplinary basis, spanning the ages from prehistory up to the present.
 Cross-relations between research groups and within teaching programmes contribute to the vital interdisciplinary embedding of teaching and research.
 The department’s main characteristics are Its international focus, social orientation and the relatively small scale of the programmes.
 Teaching and research come from the research groups, which are divided between the clusters ‘Art & Culture’, ‘History’ and ‘Anquity.

 The twelve “special” professors in the department are members of social organizations and research institutes, reinforcing the links between the university and society.
 They hold chairs in the fields of history, heritage, landscape and water, material and immaterial culture, the history of knowledge and the culture of memory.

 The department cooperates with the University of Amsterdam in a number of areas.
 This allows students to choose from a large number of diverse courses to aid their academic development in various specializations:

-- Art and Cultural Studies provides a dual master’s degree in Museum Studies together with the University of Amsterdam.
+- Art and Culture provides a dual master’s degree in Curatorial Studies together with the University of Amsterdam